RWS/studio-api-docs/apiconcepts/projectautomation/setting_the_project_information.md

 Even if you have not added any translatable files yet, you will end up generating the project sub-folder (i.e. Projects\My first project), which contains the *.sdlproj file.
 In the following chapters you will learn how to add documents, TMs, termbases, etc. to turn your sample into a meaningful project.
 Note that if you run your sample application again while the My first project is still there, an error will be thrown, as the folder is not empty.
 It is recommended that when you re-run your sample application for testing purposes that you delete the project sub-folder, so that you have a fresh start (see also [Deleting Projects](deleting_projects.md)).

-Also note that the C:\Users\UserName\Documents\Studio 2021\Projects folder contains a file called projects.xml.
+Also note that the <Var:DefaultProjectsFolder> folder contains a file called projects.xml.
 This is a meta file that contains references to all the projects that have been created in <Var:ProductName>.
 The projects that you create programmatically will not be referenced in this file, and thus not be listed in <Var:ProductName>, which is by design.
 However, you can, of course, open the programmatically created *.sdlproj file in <Var:ProductName>.

 Putting it All Together
 --